Sparks-And-Magic/AVShack/README.md

 ## Caveats

-The Linux version uses some CPU usage at idle.
+There is some CPU usage at idle.

 ## Contact